zhenzhiwang/HumanVid/README.md

 ### Download weights
 Please prepare weights following [Moore-AnimateAnyone](https://github.com/MooreThreads/Moore-AnimateAnyone).
 Please also download the SD1.5 verison weight of [CameraCtrl](https://github.com/hehao13/CameraCtrl) and put it to `pretrained_weights/cameractrl`.

-Our pretrained checkpoints could be accessed in [HuggingFace](https://huggingface.co/zhenzhiwang/humanvid).
+Our pretrained checkpoints could be accessed in the [HuggingFace](https://huggingface.co/zhenzhiwang/humanvid).
 This checkpoint should be equal to the performance shown in our [homepage](https://humanvid.github.io/).

+### Prepare meta information for Training set
+Please use scripts in `./tools` to extract all valid videos, pose files and camera files as the training set.

+Here we provide an example: Firstly, extract valid paths by using `./tools/extract_*_meta_info.py`.
+Then combine them to be a single meta information file by using `./tools/merge_all_meta_info.py`.
+Finally, we split all videos larger than 10s to be smaller segments, by using `./tools/get_video_segments.py` to add each segment's starting frame and ending frame to the meta infos.

 ### Usage
 **Training**, stage1: `bash scripts/train_s1.sh` and stage2: `bash scripts/train_s2.sh`.